-- Complete the draft roadmap

-- Convene a culminating dialogue

-- Continue to move from dialogue to action
+- Complete the draft roadmap - Secure partners in moving from dialogue to action - Convene a culminating dialogue to launch roadmap execution

 Who will be the future

 - inventors and innovators?

 - educators?

 - citizens prepared for work and life?

 Rensselaer gratefully acknowledges the support provided by the Bill & Melinda Gates Foundation and the AT&T Foundation